mastercomfig/mastercomfig/docs/customization/modules.md

 ### Lighting Ex

-Control extended lighting commands which cause a material system reload.
+Controls extended lighting commands which cause a material system reload.
 Be careful setting them to anything other than high, as it can reduce performance on modern PCs.

 Default setting: based on which preset you are currently using.